Endorsement Worksheet Instructions

 - A sample worksheet is provided with both an English Language Arts example and an Elementary Education example.

-- For Evergreen coursework, please indicate program number, and appropriate credit equivalencies rather than program title.
+- For Evergreen coursework, please indicate the program title and the appropriate credit equivalencies.

 - It is possible that a course may count toward more than one endorsement expectation.
 For example, a calculus course could be used to fulfill endorsement expectations for both science and math.